 + PRO: Lots to do

 From pubs and bars to museums and cultural gems, you're sure to find plenty to see and do in Dublin.
 Must-see spots include the EPIC Irish Emigration Museum, the Museum of Literature Ireland (MoLI) and the National Museum of Ireland.
-Exploring Dublin's pub scene is a fantastic way to meet locals, while culture lovers will fall in love with Dublin's rich history.
+Exploring Dublin's pub scene is a fantastic way to meet locals, while culture lovers will fall in love with the city's rich history.

 - CON: Early closing times